-Doses to Members of the Public

-INCLUDES doses from:

-- Radiation and/or radioactive material released by a licensee, - Sources of radiation which may or may not be licensed by NRC, under the control of a licensee, and - Air effluents from sources of licensed radioactive materials
+Doses to Member ers of the Public INCLUDES doses from: DOES NOT INCLUDE doses from: • Radiation and/or radioactive material released by a licensee, Sanitary sewerage discharges from licensees, Sources of radiation which may or may not be licensed by NRC, under the control of a licensee, and Natural background radiation, Medical administration of radioactive material, or Air effluents from sources of licensed radioactive materials.
+Voluntary participation in medical research.